 When Christopher Columbus discovered America, he also discovered corn.
 At this time corn was a major part of the diet of most native people living in North and South America.
 Though at this time, Europeans did not know about corn until he returned to Spain with samples.
 Within a few years the Spaniards had introduced maize (corn) around the Mediterranean.

-When corn was introduced to the country of Africa it led to a serious imbalance in the diet of the African people.
+When corn was introduced to the countries of Africa it led to a serious imbalance in the diet of the African people.
 Soon the Africans became over reliant on corn and in return suffered from Vitamin B deficiency…Pellagra.

 What is Pellagra?